docker/docs/engine/userguide/storagedriver/zfs-driver.md

 ## Limiting your container's writable storage quota

-If you want to use quota on a per-image/dataset basis, you can use the `--storage-opt` option.
+If you want to implement a quota on a per-image/dataset basis, you can use the `--storage-opt` option.

     --storage-opt size=256M